A natural semantics for the pullback of fiber bundles of structures: Spatial, horizontal and vertical extensions

 \section{Spatial, horizontal and vertical extensions}

-As mentioned before, an $n$--tuple $(a_1,\cdots,a_n)\in A_m^n$ can be interpreted as an idealization of an experimental measurement in a point $m$ of $M$ interpreted as space--time.
+As explained in Section~\ref{Sec:epistemological motivation}, an $n$--tuple $(a_1,\cdots,a_n)\in A_m^n$ can be interpreted as an experimental measurement at a point $m$ of $M$ interpreted as space--time.
 Intuitively, the sentences about these measurements should be extensive in space--time and to a certain level independent of the accuracy of the measurements.
-Both the horizontal and vertical bundle catch this intuition, the distinction between a continuity of the truth depending of the space--time (the spacial extension) and a continuity of the truth depending of the accuracy of the measurement (the accuracy extension or vertical extension). \begin{defin} {\upshape (cf. \cite[Secci\'on II]{Caicedo})} Let $\mathfrak{A}$ be a fiber bundle of $\mathscr{L}$--structures and suppose that $\pi:A \stackrel{F}{\longrightarrow} M$ is endowed with a connection $\Phi$.
+The horizontal and vertical bundle catch this distinction between a continuity of the truth depending of the space--time (the spatial or horizontal extension) and a continuity of the truth depending of the accuracy of the measurement (the accuracy extension or vertical extension), respectively. \begin{defin} {\upshape (cf. \cite[Secci\'on II]{Caicedo})} Let $\mathfrak{A}$ be a fiber bundle of $\mathscr{L}$--structures and suppose that $\pi:A \stackrel{F}{\longrightarrow} M$ is endowed with a connection $\Phi$.
 We define the {\bf spatial extension} of the sections $s_1,\cdots,s_n$ of $A$ for an $\mathscr{L}$--formula $\varphi(x_1, \cdots,x_n)$ in an open subset $U$ of $M$ as follows:

 \end{defin} The next definition generalizes the notion of spatial extension to parallel semantics. \begin{defin} Let $\mathfrak{A}$ be a fiber bundle of $\mathscr{L}$--structures and suppose that $\pi:A \stackrel{F}{\longrightarrow} M$ is endowed with a connection $\Phi$.
 We define the {\bf horizontal extension} of $(e_1,\cdots,e_n )\in A^n_m$ for an $\mathscr{L}$--formula $\varphi(x_1, \cdots,x_n)$ in an open subset $U$ of $M$ as follows: